wtsi-hgi/node-http-write/README.md

 Return the template given by `id`, merged with the key-value pairs provided in `data` (where keys correspond to template tags).
-This probably won't be used by you directly -- as it's called internally by the main HTTP writer, but can be useful if you want to create a new template based on another (i.e., by specifying no `data`).
+This probably won't be used by you directly -- as it's called internally by the main HTTP writer -- but can be useful if you want to create a new template based on another (i.e., by specifying no `data`).

 For example, using the definitions from above: